ador/trial/js-examples/callbacks/README.md

-# Getting started with NodeJS
+# Getting started with JS callbacks

 ### Prerequisites
 Install node and npm (instructions are for ubuntu):